Virtlink/disjoint-map/README.md

 # Disjoint Map
-This is a Disjoint Map implementation in Kotlin, usable in any JVM language.
+This is a Disjoint Map implementation in Kotlin, usable in both Java and Kotlin.

 ## Getting Started
 No documentation yet.